Richard Griffiths (historian, born 1935): Biography

 He was born in Barry, Glamorgan, as a great-grandson of William Henry Mathias (1845–1922), a railway contractor and coal mine owner in Rhondda.
 He was educated at Lickey Hills Preparatory School at Hillscourt House in Lickey (1944–48) and at Lancing College in West Sussex (1948–53).
 He took his BA in Modern Languages at King's College, Cambridge and completed his PhD in French on "The dramatic technique of Antoine de Montchrestien" at the University of Cambridge in 1961.

 He began his academic career as a fellow of Selwyn College, Cambridge (1960–66) and then of Brasenose College, Oxford (1966–74), holding a Common University Fund lectureship at the University of Oxford from 1967 to 1974.
 He was a councillor and vice-chairman on the Oxford City Council (1968–1972), serving on its central area redevelopment committee.

 He was the Chair of French at University College, Cardiff from 1974 to 1987.
 At Cardiff, he headed the Department of French (1974–87) and acted as the Deputy Principal for Humanities and Social Sciences (1982–85).
 He sat on the Arts Council of Wales (1980–1988) and was president of the Society for French Studies from 1984 to 1986.

 He served on the General Advisory Council of the BBC (which advised the Board of Governors of the BBC) between 1986 and 1990.

 He then moved to King's College London, where he was Professor of French from 1990 to 2000, Head of the Department of French (1990–98) and Director of the Research Centre for Twentieth-Century Cultural Studies (1992–2000).
 He was elected vice-president of the Institute of Linguists (1990–1995).
 From 1992 to 1994, he also held the positions of a vice-principal of King's College London (during the tenure of Arthur Lucas), and of a director of KCL Enterprises Limited.
 He also chaired a committee of the Higher Education Funding Council for Wales (1992–1997) and the board of trustees of the Cambridge House charity (1994–1996).

 Towards the end of his academic career he was ordained as a priest of the Anglican Church in Oxford and in 1997 became a non-stipendiary minister in the Diocese of Oxford, serving as a curate in the parishes of West Woodhay with Enborne, Hamstead Marshall, Inkpen and Combe.
 He moved to the Diocese of Llandaff in 2000, exercising pastoral duties first in the parish of Llantrisant, Miskin and Beddau until 2004 and then in Penarth and Llandough until 2010.
 He was a director of the Penarth Arts and Crafts Limited from 2003 to 2010.
 In 2007, he became the chairman of the Penarth Cytûn.
 He received a permission to officiate within the same diocese in 2010.

-He is a member of the editorial board of the University of Wales Press and a member of Literature Wales since 1985.
+As of July 2025, he was a member of the editorial board of the University of Wales Press, and, since 1985, has been a member of Literature Wales.